Non-Markovianity of $2K-B$ and a degeneration: Abstract

 \section{Abstract}

-We study the process of $2K-B$, where $B$ is a standard one-dimensional Brownian motion and $K$ is its concave majorant.
-In light of Pitman's $2M-B$ theorem, it was recently conjectured by Ouaki and Pitman \cite{OP} that $2K-B$ has the law of the BES(5) process.
-The two processes share properties such as Brownian scaling, time inversion and quadratic variation, and the same one point distribution and infinitesimal generator, among many other evidences; and it remains to prove that $2K-B$ is Markovian.
+We study the process $2K-B$, where $B$ is a standard 1-dimensional Brownian motion and $K$ is its concave majorant.
+In light of Pitman's $2M-B$ theorem, it was recently conjectured by Ouaki and Pitman \cite{OP} that $2K-B$ has the law of the $\operatorname{BES}(5)$ process.
+The two processes share properties such as Brownian scaling, time inversion, and quadratic variation, as well as the same one-point distribution and infinitesimal generator.
+Yet it remains to be proved that $2K-B$ is Markovian.
 However, we show that this conjecture is false.
 To better understand the similarity between these two processes, we study a degeneration of $2K-B$.
-We show it is a mixture of BES(3), and get other properties including multiple points distribution, infinitesimal generator, and path decomposition at future infimum.
-We also further investigate the Markovian structure and the filtrations of $2K-B, B$ and $K$.
+We show that it is a mixture of $\operatorname{BES}(3)$ and obtain other properties, including multiple-point distributions, the infinitesimal generator, and path decomposition at the future infimum.
+We also further investigate the Markovian structure and the filtrations of $2K-B$, $B$, and $K$.